 This build is based on The Whispering Ice unique staff.
 Icestorm damage scales from Int, therefore Int is the main stat.

 The build is immune to stun, shock, ignite, freeze (optional), corrupted blood (optional), and all forms of chaos damage, and partially immune to chill and freeze.

-Key mechanics: cold damage with a lot of resist penetration, AoE freeze, Chaos Inoculation, ES leech, Zealot's Oath, 2 curses, Elemental Overload, Arcane Surge, Flesh and Stone, Arctic Armour, Cyclopean Coil.
+Key mechanics: cold damage with a lot of resist penetration, AoE freeze, Chaos Inoculation, ES leech, Zealot's Oath, 2 curses, Elemental Overload, Arcane Surge, Flesh and Stone, Cyclopean Coil.